 - ‘Lower Class’ Commoner From Dublin (Tudor Era: Circa 15th Century AD)

 - Scottish Woman Accused of Witchcraft (Early 18th Century)

 Calpeia – The First Known Gibraltar Woman (Circa 5400 BC)

-As for the incredible endeavor, it started with the discovery of Calpeia’s remains by the archaeologists from the Gibraltar National Museum at a location near Europa Point, way back in 1996.
-However, it was the recent strides in scientific archaeology that allowed the researchers to extract segments of DNA from the human remains.
-Combined with other features, including a 3D printed version of her skull and real human hair, the forensic team was able to successfully complete the reconstruction in about six months.
+The incredible endeavor started with the discovery of Calpeia’s remains by archaeologists from the Gibraltar National Museum at a location near Europa Point, way back in 1996.
+However, it was the recent strides in scientific archaeology that allowed researchers to extract segments of DNA from human remains.
+Combined with other features, including a 3D-printed version of her skull and real human hair, the forensic team was able to successfully complete the reconstruction in about six months.